RUB-SysSec/mobile_sentinel/README.md

 ## Installation
-Download the latest APK build from [here](https://github.com/RUB-SysSec/mobile_sentinel/releases/download/0.9/MobileSentinel.apk) and install it directly on the device.
+Download the latest APK build from [here](https://github.com/RUB-SysSec/mobile_sentinel/releases/download/1.0/MobileSentinel.apk) and install it directly on the device.

 ```
 adb install MobileSentinel.apk
 ```

+Alternatively, the app can be installed directly from the device's file system.

 ## Build instructions